komangsidhiartha/tenjin_exploratory_ios/README.md

 3.  **Diagnosis:** This sequence definitively proved the failure lies within **Xcode's remote package fetching mechanism**, not the Tenjin repository.
 4.  **Workaround:** The repository was cloned locally and successfully added to the project using Xcode's "Add Local..." package option.

-### 2. The Legacy Bridge: Integrating an Objective-C SDK
+### 3. The Legacy Bridge: Integrating an Objective-C SDK

 With the package added, the integration proceeded.
 As correctly stated in the Tenjin iOS SDK guide, the library is an Objective-C binary (`.xcframework`), not a pure Swift package.
 This required two manual configuration steps:
 1.  **Objective-C Bridging Header:** A bridging header was created and configured to expose the Objective-C classes to the Swift code, as per the documentation.
 2.  **Header Search Paths:** The build still failed with a `'TenjinSDK.h' file not found` error.
 The solution was to manually add the path to the framework's internal `Headers` directory in the project's "Header Search Paths" build setting.
 This is a common but undocumented final step when integrating local binary frameworks.

-### 3. The Lifecycle Mismatch: SwiftUI and `didFinishLaunchingWithOptions`
+### 4. The Lifecycle Mismatch: SwiftUI and `didFinishLaunchingWithOptions`

 The Tenjin SDK requires initialization in the `didFinishLaunchingWithOptions` method, which is absent in the modern SwiftUI app lifecycle.
 The correct, Apple-sanctioned solution was implemented:
 * An `AppDelegate` class was created to house the SDK initialization logic.
 * This class was attached to the SwiftUI App lifecycle using the `@UIApplicationDelegateAdaptor` property wrapper.

-### 4. The Final Hurdle: Code Signing & Provisioning
+### 5. The Final Hurdle: Code Signing & Provisioning

 Initial attempts to run on a physical device failed due to an expired personal developer account.
-The issue was resolved by correctly configuring the project's "Signing & Capabilities" to use an active company developer account, allowing for successful deployment and testing on a physical device.
+The issue was resolved by correctly configuring the project's "Signing & Capabilities" to use an active developer account, allowing for successful deployment and testing on a physical device.

 ## Key Findings & Developer Experience (DX) Suggestions